 Hospitals now use contract language to suspend physicians’ hospital privileges.
 In a recent case, a hospital suspended a physician’s privileges for an alleged breach of drug documentation.
-Al though the initial reason to suspend included abuse of drugs, that charge was dropped after investigation by his partners revealed no abuse.
+Although the initial reason to suspend included abuse of drugs, that charge was dropped after an investigation by his partners revealed no abuse.
 Nevertheless, the hospital barred the physician from using the hospital or any of its allied facilities.
 He was placed in limbo, awaiting his group’s decision on whether to fire him.
 He was not advised–either by the hospital or his group– to protect his rights under the medical staff bylaws.

 How can this happen?
 It happens because most physician or group contracts contain language allowing the hospital to unilaterally suspend a physician’s privileges based on some executive’s concept of quality.
 This unilateral termination of privileges by the CEO is called an “administrative suspension.”
 An administrative suspension is often preceded with veiled threats to partners that contracts will be affected or not renewed if the group fails to terminate the physician.
 The hospital attempts to use the group to help it bypass the medical staff due process protections.